La línea JR Yamanote - Parte 2

 From Shibuya to Shin-Okubo Stations

-In the basement, many subway lines are in connections : the Tokyu Toyoko Line, the Tokyu Den-en-toshi Line, the Tokyo Metro Hanzomon Line, the Tokyo Metro Futukoshin Line.
+In the basement, many subway lines have connections: the Tokyu Toyoko Line, the Tokyu Den-en-toshi Line, the Tokyo Metro Hanzomon Line, and the Tokyo Metro Futukoshin Line.

 Do not miss the lights changing at Shibuya Crossing, reported to be Japan's busiest crossing, nicknamed the "Times Square of Tokyo."

-Yoyogi Park is next to the station and stands on the site from where the first successful powered aircraft flight in Japan took place.
+Yoyogi Park is next to the station and stands on the site where the first successful powered aircraft flight in Japan took place.
 The park was created in 1967.
-The park is very popular, particularly on Sundays, and in Spring when thousands of people flock here to enjoy the cherry blossoms.
+The park is very popular, particularly on Sundays and in spring, when thousands of people flock here to enjoy the cherry blossoms.

-Considered the busiest station in the world.
+It is considered the busiest station in the world.
 Head out of the West Exit to reach the Tokyo Metropolitan Government Building, Tokyo's city hall, comprised of three buildings.
-From the 45th floor of TMG no. 1, visitors can get spectacular views from the north and south towers (open daily, 9:30 am - 10:30 pm free).
-You can also find the Tokyo Tourist Information Center on the first floor (daily, 10 am - 6:30 pm).
+From the 45th floor of TMG No. 1, visitors can get spectacular views from the north and south towers.
+You can also find the Tokyo Tourist Information Center on the first floor.

-North-east of Shinjuku Station is an area called Kabuki-cho, which has the craziest nightlife in Tokyo, with many strip clubs, massage parlors, adult stores, bars, and restaurants.
-The area is quite safe and attracts a mix of business men and students.
+North-east of Shinjuku Station is an area called Kabuki-cho, an area noted for its nightlife, with many strip clubs, massage parlors, adult stores, bars, and restaurants.

 From Takadanobaba to Sugamo Stations